Simhyeon/r4d/docs/macros.md

 **forloop**

 Loop around given range.
 Value is separated with commas.
-Thus value should be always encloed with double quotes.
+Thus values should be always enclosed with double quotes.

 Range is inclusive e.g. "1,3" means from 1 to 3.